ciber-lab/homa-fnn/README.md

 To download this dataset please fill out the [Dataset Download Request Form](https://docs.google.com/forms/d/e/1FAIpQLSe-47QX3it0NLLQsbtcpbNO8A0nBkw7yJ5Soq6ZfHzsATy1UQ/viewform?usp=sf_link).

-**Note:** These datasets are strictly for research purposes.
+**Note:** These datasets are strictly for research purposes only.
 Can not be redistributed to anyone else or put anywhere for public access.
 Once research purposes are completed, please destroy the original files.
 The participants identifying information (if any) can not be revealed publicly or in a research paper/presentation.

 ## **Methods/Approaches**